cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 12.3.0 =
+Fixed an issue where filters on Google category ID's did not work

+= 12.2.9 =
+Fixed a PHP warning for an empty tax rate variable Fixed a Skroutz feed issue where additional images were not added when multiple product colors where set

+= 12.2.8 =
+Fixed an issue where multiple tax rates were active for countries and products

+= 12.2.7 =
+Removed "Pa" and "Custom attributes" from product detail attribite names

+= 12.2.6 =
+Checked for compatibility with WooCommerce 7.4
+Added a Feed publication date and time attribute

+= 12.2.5 =
+Respecting wholesale visibility filter.
+When it contains "all", allow products to be in feeds

+= 12.2.4 =
+Remove shipping methods from feeds when they are for wholesale users only (WooCommerce Wholesale Prices - by Rymera Web Co)

+= 12.2.3 =
+Products with wholesome prices are automatically being removed from product feeds (WooCommerce Wholesale Prices - by Rymera Web Co)

+= 12.2.2 =
+Added support for Twitter product feeds

+= 12.2.1 =
+Added support for the VARIABLE_PARAMS XML field for Mall.sk feeds

+= 12.2.0 =
+Removing shipping details from Google and Facebook feeds when no country has been set for them Added availability dates +5 / +6 / +7 and +8 weeks from current date

+= 12.1.9 =
+Fixed a PHP warning on the settings page when a plugin is first activated

+= 12.1.8 =
+Fixed a PHP warning with regards to the non locally saved images

+= 12.1.7 =
+Added support for non locally saved images
+Checked for compatibility with WooCommerce 7.3

+= 12.1.6 =
+Made compatible with WooCommerce HPOS / High-Performance Order Storage Fixed CSS issue on category mapping page

+= 12.1.5 =
+Fixed an issue with the Google DRM pixel feature returning a fatal error for some users

+= 12.1.4 =
+Fixed an issue with a find and replace rule for Skroutz feeds

 = 12.1.3 =
 Fixed an issue for PARAM fields for Glami.gr feeds